Band: New Power Generation

 The 10’s

-The numerous changes in the band over the last few years reflect Prince’s needs on stage, more than what the band would need as members when they would be their own entity.
-In contrast with earlier line ups, Prince does not exclusively work in studio with its members.
+The numerous changes in the band over the last few years reflected Prince’s needs on stage, more than what the band would need as members when they would be their own entity.
+In contrast with earlier line ups, Prince did not exclusively work in the studio with its members.

 In spite of "The NPG"’s many changes throughout the years, and the fact that today’s line-up has little in common with the initial "NPG", Prince has kept the name of "The New Power Generation / The NPG" to define his band.

-In addition, "The NPG" seems to have become a wider concept to Prince than just a band, sometimes also including the concert audiences.
+In addition, "The NPG" seems to have increasingly become applied by Prince beyond just his band, sometimes also including the concert audiences.

 Line Up